 - Publish the quiz and click through it after you installed the Facebook Pixel helper in Google Chrome.

-Now that I think about… there is really no good way around using Facebook Pixel helper.
+There is really no good way around using Facebook Pixel helper.
 It is an amazing little tool – and critical to making the best out of your Facebook Pixel.

 You also get tracking data for how each question was answered, if the lead form was submitted, and much more.